Category: Story

 How to Use a Change Image Size App: The 3-Step Framework

-The process usually follows these three steps:
+The process follows these three steps:

 1. Pick Your Tool: Use a mobile app for a quick single edit, or a web-based batch tool if you have dozens of photos to resize at once.

 2. Set Your Dimensions: Type in the width or height you need.
-Make sure the aspect ratio—often shown as a small chain link icon—is locked.
+Make sure the aspect ratio — often shown as a small chain link icon — is locked.
 This prevents your image from looking stretched or “squashed.”

 3. Choose the Format: Pick your output file type.
 JPEG, JPG, and PNG are still the standard go-tos, but WebP is becoming the favorite for websites because it makes files much smaller without losing quality.